 Efficient and credible: how start-up PR should be

-It is always a pleasure for Industrie-Contact to work with start-ups willing to dedicate a minimum budget to PR work.
 Successful PR can help them gain credible and efficient exposure, through editorial contributions for example.

 A new start-up culture is being born in Germany.
 Many business models use the possibilities offered by the Internet, while others prefer to blaze a new trail in an already familiar business area.
 The latter are called “rulebreakers”: those who shun traditional ways in favour of a completely different approach.
 The trend has become such that a Rulebreaker Society has even been founded.

 Another fashionable term right now is “disruption“.
 According to Wikipedia, a disruptive innovation is “An innovation that creates a new market by providing a different set of values, which ultimately (and unexpectedly) overtakes an existing market”.